-The principal business activity of each investee included in our Crude Oil Pipelines & Services segment is described as follows:

-Seaway owns a pipeline system that connects the Cushing, Oklahoma crude oil hub with markets in Southeast Texas.
+Delaware Processing, which commenced operations in August 2016, was formed with Occidental Petroleum Corporation to plan, design and construct a new 150 million cubic feet per day cryogenic natural gas processing plant to accommodate the growing production of NGL-rich natural gas in the Delaware Basin, in West Texas and southern New Mexico.
+The facility, located in Reeves County, Texas, is supported by long-term, firm contracts.
+We served as construction manager for the project and serve as operator of the new facility. ude Oil Pipelines & Services e principal business activity of each investee included in our Crude Oil Pipelines & Services segment is described as follows: Seaway owns a pipeline system that connects the Cushing, Oklahoma crude oil hub with markets in Southeast Texas.
 The Seaway Pipeline is comprised of the Longhaul System, the Freeport System and the Texas City System.
 The Cushing hub is a major industry trading hub and price settlement point for West Texas Intermediate on the NYMEX.
 The Longhaul System, which consists of two 500-mile, 30-inch diameter pipelines, provides north-to-south transportation of crude oil from the Cushing hub to Seaway's Jones Creek terminal near Freeport, Texas and a terminal that we own located near Katy, Texas.
 The second of these two pipelines was placed into service in December 2014 and is referred to as the "Seaway Loop."
 The Freeport System consists of a marine import and export dock, three pipelines and other related facilities that transport crude oil to and from Freeport and the Jones Creek terminal.
 The Texas City System consists of a marine import and export dock, storage tanks, various pipelines and other related facilities that transport crude oil to refineries in the Texas City, Texas area and to and from terminals in the Galena Park area, our Enterprise Crude Houston ("ECHO") terminal and locations along the Houston Ship Channel.
 The Texas City System also receives production from certain offshore Gulf of Mexico developments.

-- Eagle Ford Crude Oil Pipeline owns a crude oil pipeline that transports crude oil and condensate for producers in South Texas.
+Eagle Ford Crude Oil Pipeline owns a crude oil pipeline that transports crude oil and condensate for producers in South Texas.
 The system consists of a crude oil and condensate pipeline system originating in Gardendale, Texas in LaSalle County to Three Rivers, Texas in Live Oak County and extending to Corpus Christi, Texas.
 The system also includes a pipeline segment that interconnects with our South Texas Crude Oil Pipeline System in Wilson County.
-This system includes a marine terminal facility in Corpus Christi and storage capacity across the system. - Eagle Ford Corpus Christi is a joint venture formed in March 2015 to construct and operate a new deep-water marine crude oil terminal that is designed to handle a variety of ocean-going vessels.
+This system includes a marine terminal facility in Corpus Christi and storage capacity across the system.
+Eagle Ford Corpus Christi is a joint venture formed in March 2015 to construct and operate a new deep-water marine crude oil terminal that is designed to handle a variety of ocean-going vessels.
 The new terminal is expected to be placed into service in 2018.

-White River Hub owns a natural gas hub facility serving producers in the Piceance Basin of northwest Colorado.
-The facility enables producers to access six interstate natural gas pipelines.
+Wł tural Gas Pipelines & Services ite River Hub owns a natural gas hub facility serving producers in the Piceance Basin of northwest Colorado.
+The facility enables producers to access six extate natural gas pipelines.

+F-24